szhxnb/Interest-Rate-Models/index.md

 - Instantaneous Forward Rate Models
 - Market Models

+This notes have the following content to introduce these models.

-Before discussing any model, some basic knowledge needs to be reinforced.
+Firstly, some basic knowledge needs to be reinforced.

-Then, there is a chronicle showing the evolution of Interest Rate Models from the first to the third method
+Then, I wrote a chronicle showing the evolution of Interest Rate Models from the first to the third method.

-After that, the practicablity of the three methods are illustrated in following ways:
+Lastly, for each model in the three methods, two things will be discussed:
-- A derivation of formulas for each single model being discussed
+- Derivation of the formulas
-- A simulation for the stochastic differential equation or an implementation for the analytical formula derived from each single model
+- Simulation for the stochastic differential equation or implementation for the analytical formula (code is shared)

 ## Contents

-Here is a draft table of contents, changes could be made as I keep writing:

 1. Basics
+   - Rate conversions
+   - Fundamental Theorem of Asset Pricing
+   - Ito's Formula
-2. Evolution
+3. Evolution
-3. Short Rate Models
+4. Short Rate Models
    - Vasicek
    - CIR
    - Hull White
 4. Instantaneous Forward Rate Models
    - HJM
-5. Market Models
+6. Market Models
+   - LIBOR